RubbaBoy/gpt-2/README.md

 Then, run

 ```
-./setup.sh trainingData.txt
+./setup.sh 117M trainingData.txt
 ```

 with the training data file as an optional parameter.
-This script automatically downloads the 117M model, installs python dependencies, etc. as long as Python 3+ is installed.
+The 117M is the name of the model, with the following accepted values: `117M`, `124M`, `345M`, `355M`, `774M`, `1558M`.
+This script automatically downloads the model, installs python dependencies, etc. as long as Python 3+ is installed.
 If the data file is not supplied as an argument, manually put it in the `train.sh` file.

 For easy training, you can simply run the generated file